PedroSimbera/AboutMe_PedroSimbera/README.md

   -  Particularly with data science, data analytics, machine learning, artificial intelligence teams.
 I am passionate about leveraging my skills to contribute to impactful projects and look forward to being part of a team that shares my desire for innovation and data-driven solutions.
 Additionally, I am excited to apply the knowledge I gained from my postgraduate studies to real-world projects.

-- ⚡ Curiosities about me:

-   - I enjoy taking care of my health and nutrition;

-   - I love exercising;

-   - I'm a big fan of setting goals (I always mention that they should be made with care and attention):

-    - I study two languages.
-I love it!

 - 🔭 List of courses I am taking and those that have been completed:
 - [x] Algorithm and programming logic
 - [x] Git and Github